actix/book/actix/src/sec-4-context.md

 # Context

 Actors all maintain an internal execution context, or state.
-This allows an actor to determine it's own Address, change mailbox limits, or stop it's execution.
+This allows an actor to determine its own Address, change mailbox limits, or stop its execution.

 ## Mailbox